yodaad/Ecommerce-with-React-Vite-and-Tailwind/README.md

+## Ecommerce Website developed with REact, Vite and Tailwind

+This project was created in order to showcase the required knowledge of React, Vite and Tailwind.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.